Patient & Public Involvement in Research

 If you are a researcher who would like to harness the benefits of Patient and Public Involvement for your own project, please download and submit a project proposal form via the link below.
 You can find out how to best harness Patient and Public Involvement for your work using the CRUK PPI Toolkit for researchers here.

-We have a panel made up of members of the public who’ve had their lives impacted by cancer in some way.
+We have a large panel made up of members of the public who’ve had their lives impacted by cancer in some way.
 This panel regularly contribute their experience and knowledge of cancer to researchers in Oxford, to help improve the translational impact of their work.

 If you are interested in joining the panel or using PPI in your research, please use the links above.
-You can learn more about the patients and members of public on the Oxford PPI panel below, each of their profiles include information about their individual experiences and areas of interest.
+You can learn more about some of the patients and members of public on the Oxford PPI panel below, each of their profiles include information about their individual experiences and areas of interest.